shedletskying/shedletskying/README.md

 O7 - i may get really awkward sometimes and respond with 'oh' or just kinda move around when i dont know what to say, so sorry if that happens.

+O8 - for pronouns i use he/him or they/them. please never use fem terms. (i should update to genderfaun..)

 <div></div>

 <div align=center>